-I. Appointment Process
+6.3 Appointment Process

 The Non-GMO Project solicits interest through its website and other channels from persons wishing to serve on the SC.
-All appointments to the SC are made by vote of the Board of Directors.
-Prior to appointment votes:
+The SOC shall strive for consensus when appointing candidates to the SC.
+In cases where consensus cannot be achieved, appointment shall be decided by majority vote of the SOC.